cisagov/Malcolm/docs/kubernetes.md

 Enable index management policies (ILM/ISM) in Arkime? (y / N): n

-Should Malcolm delete the oldest database indices and/or PCAP files based on available storage? (y / N): y
+Should Malcolm delete the oldest database indices and capture artifacts based on available storage? (y / N): y

 Delete the oldest indices when the database exceeds a certain size? (y / N): y